 When filing for wrongful death claims, personal injury lawyers advise clients to ask for compensation for funeral expenses, lost wages and medical bills.
 The bereaved family can also ask for punitive damages if they would like to penalize the responsible party for their wrongdoing.
 Compensatory damages can also be asked for the loss of companionship.

 Personal injury lawsuits and wrongful death lawsuits share some similarities, mainly because both occur as the result of willful or negligent actions on the part of others.
-However, wrongful death claims differ from personal injury claims in terms of the types of compensation that may be awarded and who is legally entitled to file the claim.
+However, wrongful death claims differ from personal injury claims, such as medical malpractice claims, in terms of the types of compensation that may be awarded and who is legally entitled to file the claim.

 Compensation for wrongful death covers only things such as lost wages, medical treatments, and funeral expenses, as well as the pain and suffering the family may have experienced.
 Certain states also have some limitations on the amount of compensation the responsible party can give to the victims’ family.
 Knowing more about state laws regarding these things by asking personal injury lawyers can help you to better understand your legal rights and options in this tragic circumstance.